yingx9/tp/docs/UserGuide.md

 ## Features | [Return to Contents](#contents)
-> Syslib CLI allows System Librarians to create Resources (Books, Magazines, NewsPapers, CD's, eBooks, eMagazines, eNewspapers) as well as Events.
+> Syslib CLI allows System Librarians to create Resources (Books, Magazines, Newspapers, CDs, eBooks, eMagazines, eNewspapers) as well as Events.

 ### Managing Your Resources and Events with Ease